 In the beginning there was just one law – don’t eat the fruit of the tree of knowledge of good and evil.”
 The concrete terms of this law provided unquestionable evidence that the Adams had violated this law.
 But it wasn’t just about eating a fruit, it was the reason someone would eat the fruit that is the abstract essence of this law, stated in the law and in the serpent’s encouragement to break the law – “becoming wise, i.e. the authority to decide what is right and what is wrong for ME.”
 Not because God wants his children to be robotically under his control, but because immature children need supervision to prevent the strong hurting the weak.

-I’m fairly certain that the home quarantine conditions in 2020 under COVID 19 have convinced a lot of parents that they need to establish, their children need to be taught, and they need to enforce, household rules to prevent strong-willed children from harming the structural integrity of the environment and the physical, emotional, and mental wellbeing of themselves, siblings, and other household members, not the least being the parents themselves.
+I’m fairly certain that the home quarantine conditions under COVID 19 have convinced a lot of parents that they need to establish, their children need to be taught, and they need to enforce, household rules to prevent strong-willed children from harming the structural integrity of the environment and the physical, emotional, and mental wellbeing of themselves, siblings, and other household members, not the least being the parents themselves.
 Ever consider what could happen to everything sustained by God if he stops being in control?
-The answer can be derived from considering what would happen if you let your child run amok without supervision – other- and self-destruction.
+The answer can be derived from considering what would happen if you let your child run amok without supervision.
+Other- and self-destruction.